Free Government Money for Seniors

 Healthcare

 If you’re over 65 years old, Medicare can help you cover the cost of health-related services.
 Depending on the plan you sign up for, you may receive additional benefits.
-For example, the Medicare Savings Program can offer coverage for prescription drugs, vision, and dental services.
+For example, the Medicare Savings Program offers coverage for prescription drugs, vision care, and dental services.

 Taxes

 The IRS offers free government money for senior citizens in the form of tax credits.
-Seniors 65+ or those retired due to a disability may qualify for a tax credit that ranges between $3,750 to $7,500 (depending on income and filing status).
+Seniors 65 and up or those retired due to a disability may qualify for a tax credit that ranges between $3,750 and $7,500 (depending on income and filing status).

 Income